Six Tips for Making Collection Calls that Get Results

 Or you could try a tactic one of ABC-Amega's collectors employs.
 Say, "Could you hang on a moment?
 I can't understand what you're saying."
 Put the phone down for several seconds, then pick it up again stating, "I'm back."
 That few seconds of silence will often calm the customer down and you can get on with the discussion more reasonably.

 A call that doesn't result in a commitment from the customer is a wasted call.
 If you can't get them to commit to payment in full, get a promise of something -- a partial payment or a call back with a payment date.
 Make sure you control the timing.
 Don't ask, "When can you get back to me on this?"
 Rather, ask "Will you be calling me by Wednesday?"

 Don't hang up the phone without summarizing the results of the call: their commitment; your expectations; and, the consequences if your expectations are not met.
 Emphasize the urgency of the matter.
 It's easy for the customer to forget your call as soon as he puts down the receiver, especially if they don't think you were really concerned about the outcome.

-And finally, if the debtor doesn't follow through on their commitment, make sure you follow through on the consequences.
+And finally, if the customer doesn't follow through on their commitment, make sure you follow through on the consequences.
 If you don't, they will never take you seriously.

 #6 Learn to be Flexible

 Following the above advice will help improve the effectiveness of your collection calls – but there is no magic bullet in debt collection.
-Every debtor is different.
+Every customer is different.
 What works really well with one, may get you nowhere with another.
-Listen carefully to the debtor and you will pick up clues to the best way to handle each situation.
+Listen carefully to the customer and you will pick up clues to the best way to handle each situation.

 Tharnish began his career at ABC-Amega in 1978, and has held various positions within the organization.
 He has given numerous industry-related presentations, including a series of lectures on “Credit and Collections in the U.S.” for the British Department of Trade & Industry.